Malta Permanent Residence Programme (MPRP)

 In the points below, we will see how this will affect you and how it will fit with your Citizenship and Residence planning needs.

-Which are the main changes to the qualifying investment under the new Malta Permanent Residence Programme (MPRP) regulations?
+Which are the main investment requirements under the new Malta Permanent Residence Programme (MPRP) regulations?

 To qualify for residence under the new Malta Permanent Residence Programme (MPRP) regulations, successful applicants will need to: